 - You can also register to vote and cast a ballot in person on Election Day.

-- Learn more by visiting the Secretary of State for Vermont or contacting your local election official.
+- Learn more by visiting the Secretary of State for Vermont or contacting your local election office.

 Election Day registration